cisagov/prescup-web/prescup20/FAQ.md

 A session timer starts when you launch your first challenge.
 After launching that challenge, your team will have eight hours to complete as many challenges as you can.
 The session timer runs continuously and cannot be paused.
 Your round score is determined by the sum of all successful challenges completed during your session.
 For more information, watch the 8-hour continuous session video on the <a href="home/doc/Home">Home page</a>.

-<strong>PLEASE NOTE:</strong> In 2020, each Individual track will be limited to 4 hours per track.
+<strong>PLEASE NOTE:</strong> In 2020, each Individual track will be limited to four (4) hours per track.
 </div>

 <div class="card" id="q4">